RickStrahl/Westwind.Globalization/Readme.md

 * Easy to use UI Helpers to access resources in ASP.NET markup

 ###Web Resource Editor###
-Perhaps one of the main reasons people want to use Database resources rather than Resx resources is that it allows for dynamic updates of resources.
+One of the main reasons people want to use Database resources rather than Resx resources is that it allows for dynamic updates of resources.
 Resx resources are static and compiled into an application and so are typically tied to the development process, while dynamic resources can be updated